 It can be used in conjunction with cross docking to be your go-to for order fulfillment services.
 Similarly, it can just be another option within the confines of transloading to get your freight exactly where it’s desired.

 In America, the most common transloading that takes place is from rail transport to a truck.
-Therefore, there are many items that can be best served by using this method that it’s hard to pinpoint them all.
+Therefore, there are many items that can be best served by using this method, however, it’s hard to pinpoint them all.

 Still, to give you an idea of why transloading is used and also why it has its place in the supply chain, let’s look at a few types of freight that are particularly well-served by transload: